|Rewards Rating:||4.1 / 5|

 Subpar value for infrequent Instacart users

-While the Instacart Mastercard should offer solid value for shoppers who already use Instacart for most of their grocery shopping and are accustomed to the fees and occasional markups that come with this convenience, people who only use the service occasionally may get more value out of a general rewards card, even if it offers a slightly lower rewards rate on groceries.
+While the Instacart Mastercard should offer solid value for shoppers who already use Instacart for most of their grocery shopping and are accustomed to the fees and price markups that come with this convenience, people who only use the service occasionally may get more value out of a general rewards card, even if it offers a slightly lower rewards rate on groceries.

 Several competing cards offer comparable rewards rates while charging a low or no annual fee.
 For example, either of the Blue Cash cards from American Express – the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express – could prove more valuable overall since you can earn rewards at U.S. supermarkets even if you don’t use Instacart.
 They also earn a higher cash back rate in some everyday categories like U.S. gas stations.
 Plus, like most grocery rewards cards, these cards count Instacart purchases as U.S. supermarket purchases as well, so you’ll still earn generous cash back on purchases made through the service.